Assessing visual field in the OD office

 Confrontation Field Testing

-Visual field testing by confrontation is a way to perform visual field testing in clinic without the computerized tester.
+Visual field testing by confrontation is a way to perform visual field testing in the clinic without the computerized tester.

-In the test, the therapist sits in front of the patient presenting fingers in each field with patient reporting the number of fingers up.
+In the test, the therapist sits in front of the patient presenting fingers in each field with the patient reporting the number of fingers up.
 This is done for each eye.